Horace Greeley: Early years (1841–1848)

 Greeley, in his paper, initially supported the Whig program.
 As divisions between Clay and President Tyler became apparent, he supported the Kentucky senator and looked to a Clay nomination for president in 1844.
-However, when Clay was nominated by the Whigs, he was defeated by the Democrat, former Tennessee governor James K. Polk, though Greeley worked hard on Clay's behalf.
+However, when Clay was nominated by the Whigs, he was defeated by the Democratic Party candidate, former Tennessee governor James K. Polk, though Greeley worked hard on Clay's behalf.
 Greeley had taken positions in opposition to slavery as editor of The New-Yorker in the late 1830s, opposing the annexation of the slaveholding Republic of Texas to the United States.
 In the 1840s, Greeley became an increasingly vocal opponent of the expansion of slavery.

 Greeley hired Margaret Fuller in 1844 as first literary editor of the Tribune, for which she wrote over 200 articles.
 She lived with the Greeley family for several years, and when she moved to Italy, he made her a foreign correspondent.
 He promoted the work of Henry David Thoreau, serving as literary agent and seeing to it that Thoreau's work was published.
 Ralph Waldo Emerson also benefited from Greeley's promotion.
 Historian Allan Nevins explained:

 The Tribune set a new standard in American journalism by its combination of energy in newsgathering with good taste, high moral standards, and intellectual appeal.
 Police reports, scandals, dubious medical advertisements, and flippant personalities were barred from its pages; the editorials were vigorous but usually temperate; the political news was the most exact in the city; book reviews and book-extracts were numerous; and as an inveterate lecturer Greeley gave generous space to lectures.
 The paper appealed to substantial and thoughtful people.

 Greeley, who had met his wife at a Graham boarding house, became enthusiastic about other social movements that did not last and promoted them in his paper.
 He subscribed to the views of Charles Fourier, a French social thinker, then recently deceased, who proposed the establishment of settlements called "phalanxes" with a given number of people from various walks of life, who would function as a corporation and among whose members profits would be shared.
 Greeley, in addition to promoting Fourierism in the Tribune, was associated with two such settlements, both of which eventually failed, though the town that eventually developed on the site of the one in Pennsylvania was after his death renamed Greeley.